 Bernina Express – one of the most scenic trains in the Swiss Alps

-Switzerland is a country with a fantastic train system consisting of thousands of kilometers.
-The Bernina Express Route is one of the most spectacular ways to discover the Swiss Alps comfortably by the train.
+Switzerland has a fantastic train system consisting of thousands of kilometers.
+The Bernina Express Route is one of the most spectacular ways to discover the Swiss Alps comfortably by train.

 A major tourist route in Switzerland, the Bernina Express route was built to provide its passengers with the best views of the canton Graubünden’s mountains, gorges, and natural landscapes.
 It begins in Chur (or alternatively Landquart) and ends in Tirano, Italy.
 The train climbs up to the majestic views of the Bernina Massif before descending to the Italian-speaking side of the region and ending in Italy.

 This is a travel guide to provide information on the Bernina Express route from Chur to Tirano, Italy.
 It discusses the various stops and landmarks along the route.
 The route runs along the World Heritage Site of the Rhaetian Railway in the Albula and Bernina landscapes.

 A total of 196 bridges through 55 tunnels have been constructed.
 Work on the route started in 1898 (Albula) and 1908 (Bernina).
 It is considered one of the major tourist routes in the country.

 Bernina Express Route Stops: Chur to Tirano

 The stops and landmarks along the Bernina Express Route are as follows: